The first 6 digits of a debit or credit card are known as the bank identification number (BIN), or issuer identification number (IIN).

 If you want to compare BINs across multiple transactions, download your transaction search into a CSV file by clicking the Download button at the top of the search results page.
 The BINs will be in the First Six of Credit Card column of the CSV file.

 You can also find BINs by searching a transaction ID via the API.
 The response object will include the BIN as one of the parameters, and you can investigate from there.

 Once you have a BIN, you can look up information about the card by entering it into a BIN database – we like using binlist.net.

 BIN databases typically show the following information*:

 - Type, brand, and level of card (e.g. Gold, Platinum, etc.)

 - If the card is ATM only, electronic only, Maestro, or prepaid

 - Name and country of the bank that issued the card

-*Information provided by databases may vary, depending on card brand and type.
+* Information provided by BIN databases may vary, depending on card brand and type.